-Effective March 29, 2017, we entered into an employment agreement with Mr. Klepfish.
-The new agreement, which runs through December 31, 2019, maintained the current base salary and provides for all bonuses and salary increases to be approved by the compensation committee.
+Effective March 29, 2017, we entered into an employment agreement with Mr. Sam Klepfish, our CEO.
+This agreement, which ran through December 31, 2019, maintained the then-current base salary and provided for all bonuses and salary increases to be approved by the compensation committee.

-As of January 28, 2019, upon approval by the Company's compensation committee comprised solely of independent directors, we entered into an employment agreement with Mr. Sam Klepfish, our CEO, having an effective date of January 28, 2019 (filed with the SEC on February 1, 2019) and terminating three years thereafter with up to two two-year extension periods.
+As of January 28, 2019, upon approval by the Company's compensation committee comprised solely of independent directors, we entered into a new employment agreement with Mr. Sam Klepfish having an effective date of January 28, 2019 and terminating three years thereafter with up to two two-year extension periods.
+The first two-year extension period was exercised in 2021.
 The agreement provides a base salary in the amount of \$300,000 with annual increases of at least \$25,000 and annual stock compensation of 50% of the base salary.
 The agreement also provides for additional bonuses of up to 25% of base compensation, based on increases in EBITDA (as defined in the agreement) and increases in our stock price as reflected in our market capitalization and other perquisites and benefits as detailed therein.
 The agreement also contains change of control, confidentiality, non-compete and non-solicitation provisions.
-Mr. Klepfish waived, through June 29, 2020, certain rights and benefits contained in his employment agreement triggered by a Change in Control (as defined in the employment agreement) which occurred on August 15, 2019.